blind-review-2020/fiction/README.md

 [2DDWave](https://ieeexplore.ieee.org/document/1717097) and the algorithm can only be slightly parameterized (see `ortho -h`).

+### Verification

+To verify equivalence of generated layouts and their initial specification, use command `equiv`.
+Make sure, that layouts have been generated using I/O pins, i.e. with commands `exact -i` or `ortho -i`.
+The pins are needed to extract the correct pin labels and match them to their respective counterparts.
+Use `equiv -g <n>` where `<n>` is the store number of a previously generated layout, in order to check that layout for equivalence against the current one in store.

+#### Design rule checking

+Physical integrity of designed circuits can be verified using command `check`.
+It triggers a design rule checker which tests various topological and structural properties of the layout, logs all discrepancies, and outputs a summary report.
+The design rule checker especially aims at structurally verifying layouts that were generated with custom algorithms to find bugs quickly.

 ### Physical synthesis

 As mentioned above, gate-level layouts can be compiled down to cell-level ones in a physical synthesis step.
 An